vbhavank/xaitk-saliency/docs/release_notes/pending_release.rst

   interface as a simple way to invoke the combination of the Sliding Window perturbation method and the occlusion-based based scoring method.

+* Add  implementation of the ``GenerateDetectorProposalSaliency`` interface using detection output and associated occlusion masks.

 Misc.

 * Update locked dependency versions to latest defined by abstract requirements.